9718 Lake Shore Boulevard

 Off to the right of the bedroom was an all-weather porch.
 This sleeping porch occupied a second unique tower with ten leaded glass casement windows overlooking much of the southern gardens.
 Four grotesque gothic copper gargoyles replicating the singed and unwinged evil angels of folklore could be seen from Edward’s sleeping porch.

 A brick and stucco wall enveloped the property facing Lake Shore Boulevard and Robison Avenue (Garfield Lane).
 Attached to the wall on Robison Avenue was and open brick and sandstone summer tea house roofed with steam-bent cedar shingles.
-The tea house was originally on the sidelines of a tennis court.
+The tea house was initially been on the sidelines of a tennis court.

 To the rear of Brightwood was a stable/garage that was used by both the Baldwins and Garfields.
 Above the garage were servants’ sleeping quarters.
 Between the two houses was a wooden walkway that was stored away during the winter.